 Process for Applying for Your F-1 Visa

 - Send your enrollment deposit for $500USD, which will hold your place in your class and will be listed on your billing invoice as a credit.

-- Once your deposit has been received and processed, Immigration Services and International Student Services will generate your I-20 document and mail it to you along with more information on transportation, arrival, and international orientation.
+- Once your deposit has been received and processed, U.S. Citizenship & Immigration Services (USCIS) and International Student Services will generate your I-20 document and mail it to you along with more information on transportation, arrival, and international orientation.
 The I-20 states the beginning and expected completion dates of study, the level of study, the field of study and the school that you will be attending.
 The I-20 is required in order to apply for an F-1 visa.
 The form is called "SEVIS" I-20 because it is catalogued on a centralized computer database called Student and Exchange Visitor Information System (SEVIS)

 - Make sure that your passport is up-to-date and renew it if it is going to expire within the next six months.